 The Commission Chair will call the meeting to order and will introduce the ideas for discussion as indicated on the meeting agenda and will solicit any other ideas for discussion from Commission members.
 The ideas introduced will be discussed, prioritized, and evaluated by the Commission.
 Included in the discussions will be budget considerations, if any, and further study on the ideas if needed.

+Executive Committee Meetings